 Our favorite keyword research tool is SEMrush — that’s why we recommend it, and have become affiliate partners with them.
 It’s very intuitive, but has plenty of power to precisely target your keywords to your audience.
 Click here to try it free for 7 days, and see what you think.

 Choose keywords that are relevant to your industry that have high monthly searches and low competition.
 The term social media marketing cost may draw more monthly searches than the term social media marketing pricing.
 The semantics are very similar, but by changing that one word, you could increase your traffic.

 Once you’ve come up with a great keyword list, use these keywords in all of your content, including your landing pages, blogs, product descriptions and any link bait articles that you may post to other sites.
 If you’re using the keyword “social media marketing cost,” hyperlink to an appropriate area on your site or an appropriate external article.

 4. Always link to other areas of your site when adding blog content

-If you don’t have many blogs to link back to on your site, link back to appropriate landing pages.
-If you’re using the keyword blog content and don’t have a blog up that’s appropriate to link to, send people to your services page, for example.
+If you don’t have many blog posts to link back to on your site, link back to appropriate landing pages.
+If you’re using the keyword blog content and don’t have a post up that’s appropriate to link to, send people to your services page, for example.